FreshKernel/kraft-sync/README.md

 <details>
 <summary id="q1">Why not sync the mods on the server?</summary>
-There are some mods that is required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods from the Minecraft server while those mods work great and might require even more effort than this script, depending on your use case, you might use them or use this script
+There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods from the Minecraft server while those mods work great and might require even more effort than this script, depending on your use case, you might use them or use this script

-some of the common issues in the  `minecraft mods` using sync mods:
+some of the common issues in the  `Minecraft mods` using sync mods:

-1. It will require running the HTTP server on a port other than the minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the server) and another security mechanism it might affect the network and traffic from your Minecraft hosting
+1. It will require running the HTTP server on a port other than the Minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the server) and another security mechanism that might affect the network and traffic from your Minecraft hosting
 2. You will constantly need to update the mod for Forge/Fabric or the mod loader you are using, and for a specific Minecraft version, while this script works independently of the Minecraft version and the mod loader